andrewsunglaekim/advanced_git_workshop/readme.md

 If there wasn't a merge conflict, it will open our text editor for the commit message for the revert.

-You can actually revert a series of commits; however, each of these commits will have its own commit to revert.
+We can actually revert a series of commits; however, each of these commits will have its own commit to revert.

 ```
 $ git revert <beginning-git-sha>..<final-git-sha>